VirtusLab/jenkins-operator/doc/developer-guide.md

 # Developer guide

-This document explains how to setup your dev environment.
+This document explains how to setup your development environment.

 ## Prerequisites